 The co-op course costs approximately \$558.00.
 Students will be invoiced later in the semester.
 Co-op fees are to cover administration, tracking, and monitoring progress of placements.
 All additional expenses incurred during the placement are the student's responsibility (i.e. lodging, transportation, food, clothing, criminal records check, etc.)

 Co-op wages may be negotiable and are established between the student and the employer.
-The employer shall be in the business of working with water systems or associated activities.
-These may include, but are not limited to:
+The employer must be legitimately engaged in urban forestry activity.